zonywhoop/aws-iot-device-sdk-arduino-yun/README.md

   			print_log("update thing shadow", myClient.shadow_update(AWS_IOT_MY_THING_NAME, JSON_buf, strlen(JSON_buf), NULL, 5));
   		}

-  	Once an update of the desired state of this device comes in, a delta message will be received and displayed in the Serial monitor.
+  	Once an update of the desired state for this device is received, a delta message will be received and displayed in the Serial monitor.
 The device will update this data into the cloud.

-	The full sketch can be found in `AWS-IoT-Arduino-Yun-SDK/examples/ThingShadowEcho`.
+	The full sketch can be found in `AWS-IoT-Arduino-Yun-Library/examples/ThingShadowEcho`.

 <a name="errorcode"></a>
-# Error code
+## Error code
-The following error codes are defined in `AWS-IoT-Arduino-Yun-SDK/aws_iot_error.h`:
+The following error codes are defined in `AWS-IoT-Arduino-Yun-Library/aws_iot_error.h`:

 	typedef enum {
 		NONE_ERROR = 0,